 In these photos, you’ll see 25 Rick Steves guides (from about a dozen different countries) enjoying our Best of Turkey tour under the leadership of their fellow guide, Mert Taner.
 If you are a Rick Steves tour alum, see if you can spot your own tour guide — and be sure to say hi to them in the comments below.(Thanks for the photos, Lale Aran, Andy Steves, and Cristina Duarte!)

-BTW, all of these guides — and about a hundred more — will converge on Edmonds, a town just north of Seattle, later this month for our annual tour guide summit, tour alumni reunion, and Test Drive a Tour Guide event.
+BTW, all of these guides — and about a hundred more — will converge on Edmonds, a town just north of Seattle, later in January 2019 for our annual tour guide summit, tour alumni reunion, and Test Drive a Tour Guide event.
 Want to come along?
 We’ll be teaching free travel classes all day on January 26, and we’d love to see you there.
-Register here.